NicolePell/flickrPhotoStream/README.md

 - [x] Search photos using free-text search box

 ## Technologies
-Testing:
-- Karma for unit tests
-- Protractor for end to end tests

 Created with:
 - AngularJS scaffolded using Yeoman
 - HTML & SCSS